An Analytical Prediction of the Bifurcation Scheme of a Clarinet-Like Instrument: Effects of Resonator Losses: Limits of regimes in the plane ( \

 \section{Limits of regimes in the plane ($ \mu , \zeta )$ \}

 From the different expressions of the thresholds, it is possible to deduce the limits separating different domains in the plane $(\mu ,\zeta )$, as shown in Fig. \ref{pertes4}.
 Above the diagonal (region 0), no two-state regime can exist.
-Other regions of the plane are defined by the nature of the emergence and extinction bifurcations: in Regions I and III, the extinction bifurcation is inverse, while in Regions II\ and IV, it is direct.\ What is new in this paper is the separation between Regions I and II, with direct emergence bifurcation, and regions III and IV, with inverse emergence bifurcation.
+Other regions of the plane are defined by the nature of the emergence and extinction bifurcations: they are named by the number of the four cases shown in Figures Figures \ref {pfigA} and \ref{pfigB}: in Regions I and III, the extinction bifurcation is inverse, while in Regions II\ and IV, it is direct.\ What is new in this paper is the separation between Regions I and II, with direct emergence bifurcation, and regions III and IV, with inverse emergence bifurcation.
 Finally, in Region V, the two-state regime can be unstable, and can be replaced by more complicated regimes, with period doubling, chaos, intermittences, etc... (see Ref. \cite{taillard}).

-Figures \ref{pfigI}, and \ref{pfigII} to \ref{pfigIV} show examples of bifurcation schemes for the Regions I to IV.\ The calculation is made using the analytical formulas given hereafter, and have been verified using the iterated map algorithm (Ref. \cite{taillard}): obviously only stable solutions are found with the latter method.
-The limits corresponding to the beating threshold (between Regions II and IV, and between I and III) are discussed in section \ref{OL}.